w3f/Grants-Program/applications/walt-id_nft-infra.md

 **Scope:** The project will be focused on building three infrastructure products, which will extend our current open source libraries:
   * Wallet Kit: Implementation of a wallet infrastructure that enables developers to extend their apps with the ability to view, manage and utilize NFTs.
   * NFT Kit: Implementation of an NFT infrastructure that enables the verification of NFTs (e.g. ownership, meta data) and against customizable verification policies.
+The NFT infrastructure is will work on EVM compatible chains (e.g. Moonriver or RMRK with EVM bridge), but will also support other NFT specific solutions like Uniques FRAME pallet & Efinity if feasbile form a technical point of view.
   * IDP Kit: Implementation of an “IDP” (Identity Provider) that enables NFT-based authentication and access management for web2 apps.

 The following limitations follow from this scope: